QuickBooks Blog

 Blogs on starting up: What to look for?
 1. Focuses on startups and similar subjects 2.
 Offers insights on what new business owners need 3.
 Gives advice on building a personal brand

-Getting started isn’t as tough as it looks when you have the information to point you in the right direction.
-Here is another handful of blogs that will provide you with the insight needed to get your business off the ground and put you in a position to achieve growth.
+Getting started isn’t as tough as it looks when you have all the tools you need to point you in the right direction.

 8. WPBeginner

 As its name indicates, WPBeginner is a beginner’s guide to WordPress.
 As one of the most popular content management systems, WordPress helps users create websites and blogs.
-WPBeginner comes in to tech newbie web designers (or anyone setting up their own blogs) how to set up a WordPress site quickly.
+WPBeginner helps beginners learn how to set up and optimize a WordPress site quickly.

 Their business blog is full of helpful hints, tips, and tutorials on how to best set up your WordPress-powered site and optimize it for bringing in new readers.
 You’ll find posts on everything from the best WordPress themes for hotels to more advanced topics involving deep customizations.
 With WPBeginner, navigating the back-end of a blog has never been easier.